-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press (2018 data is estimated using the Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China).

-For the period 1993-2001: Net exporter (NE); for the period 2002-21: Net importer (NI).
+For the period 1993-2001: Net exporter (NE); for the period 2002-18: Net importer (NI).